algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ## 3D Asserts Website

-We will use Itch.io,  to get free assets.
-It is available [here](https://itch.io/).
+We will use Itch.io and Poly Pizza, to get free assets.
+They are available [Itch.io](https://itch.io/) and [Poly Pizza](https://poly.pizza/).

 ## Sound bank

 We will use Universal Soundbank and Zapsplat, to get free and royalty-free sounds.
-It is available [Universal Soundbank](https://universal-soundbank.com/) and [Zapsplat](https://www.zapsplat.com/).
+They are available [Universal Soundbank](https://universal-soundbank.com/) and [Zapsplat](https://www.zapsplat.com/).

 ---